cppalliance/safe-cpp/proposal/draft.md

 Here's the memory safety value proposition: language and library vendors make an extra effort to provide a robust environment so that users _don't have to read the docs_.
 No matter how they use the tooling, their actions will not raise undefined behavior and compromise their software to safety-related exploits.
 No system can guard against all misuse, and hastily written code may have plenty of logic bugs.
 But those logic bugs won't lead to memory-safety vulnerabilities.

 Consider an old libc function, `std::isprint`,[@isprint] that exhibits unsafe design.
 This function takes an `int` parameter. _But it's not valid to call `std::isprint` for all int arguments_.
-The preconditions state the function be called only with arguments between -1 and 255:
+The preconditions state the function can be called only with arguments between -1 and 255:

 > Like all other functions from `<cctype>`, the behavior of `std::isprint` is undefined if the argument's value is neither representable as unsigned char nor equal to EOF.
 To use these functions safely with plain chars (or signed chars), the argument should first be converted to unsigned char.
 > Similarly, they should not be directly used with standard algorithms when the iterator's value type is char or signed char.
 Instead, convert the value to unsigned char first.